 Become a peacemaker.
 Choose to walk along the paths of truth, goodness, and love.

-The path of peace is difficult and requires focus, constant dedication, and God’s grace.
-This is a path outlined within the boundaries of truth, good and loving God and our neighbor.
-The more we advance on this path this, the more God’s kingdom grows in us and around us.
+The path to peace is difficult and requires focus, constant dedication, and God’s grace.
+This is a path outlined within the boundaries of truth, good, and loving God and our neighbor.
+The more we advance on this path, the more God’s kingdom grows in us and around us.
 We become recipients and bearers of peace, joy, power, renewal, balance, and divine order.
 As peacemakers, we learn to sow in peace and reap a harvest of righteousness.
 (James 3:18)

 In which of these three areas do you experience the most difficulties?
 What is the biggest challenge for you in being a peacemaker in your relationships?
 You are welcome to share and comment!Become a peacemaker.
 Choose to walk along the paths of truth, doing good and loving God and the others. #Faith #Truth #Peace #BibleTeaching #ChristianLiving #bgbg2 Click To Tweet